zuanshi88/zuanshi88/README.md

 Skills: Ruby / Sinatra / Ruby-on-Rails / RSpec / JS / HTML / CSS

-- 🔭 I’m currently working on a learning tracking and organizing system for my daughters.
+- 🔭 I’m currently working on a learning tracking and organiz system for my daughters.
 - 📫 How to reach me: adwhitmer@gmail.com